 Add your name

-Sign on to our open letter to the Minister for Oceans and Fisheries, calling on him to urgently ban bottom trawling
+Sign our open letter to the Minister for Oceans and Fisheries, calling on him to urgently ban bottom trawling

 To: Hon David Parker